Home

 Other Spanish brandies include Magno, which the locals favour, Torres, Veterano and Carlos III.

 There is another brandy, called "103".
 Now a lot of people like this, but I, personally, can't stand it!
 (It's a "Marmite" situation, I know.
-I can't stand Southern Comfort either and I know that'll produce a gasp of amazement from some of you reading this.)
+I can't stand Southern Comfort either and I know that a lot of people love it.)

 Whisky